huggingface/candle/README.md

 ## Installation

-- *With Cuda support*:
+- **With Cuda support**:

-1. To install candle with Cuda support, first make sure that Cuda is correctly installed.
+1. First, make sure that Cuda is correctly installed.
 - `nvcc --version` should print your information about your Cuda compiler driver.
 - `nvidia-smi --query-gpu=compute_cap --format=csv` should print your GPUs compute capability, e.g. something
 like: